Kyle Smith (critic): Love Monkey

 Love Monkey was published by William Morrow in 2004.
 Times critic Janet Maslin called the book "hilarious".
 Time magazine said, "You couldn't ask for a more entertaining drinking buddy – watch out for a memorable strip-club meltdown scene – but there's a deep, dark subway of despair running underneath his riffs, and that's what makes the book more than a standup routine...
 Love Monkey nails it."

-On January 17, 2006, a one-hour CBS TV series based on the book debuted; it was a dramedy also called Love Monkey.
+On January 17, 2006, a one-hour CBS dramedy adaptation of the same name debuted.
 It starred Tom Cavanagh, Judy Greer, Jason Priestley and Larenz Tate.
 The show aired on CBS in January–February 2006, but was pulled from the CBS prime-time schedule after only three episodes had been aired.
 Shortly afterwards, VH1 announced that it had acquired the rights to broadcast all 8 episodes which had been filmed to that point.
 They aired on VH1 in April and May 2006.